hxl6174/MentorMenteeScheme-CPEG07-meeting-summer02/README.md

 # MentorMenteeScheme-CPEG07-meeting-summer02
 MentorMenteeScheme-CPEG07-meeting-summer02

+⚠ this repository is still on working on 8/18/2025, please remove the message after finishing.

 This project is designed for the second meeting in summer, of COMP & CPEG Mentor-Mentee Scheme 2025-26.
 In this meeting, we aim to (something).

 The theme for this meeting is ().